Mallaig and the Road to the Isles

 Here, Inverailort Castle was the headquarters for 42 Commando during World War 2.

-The Glenfinnan Highland Games are held in mid-August.
+The Glenfinnan Highland Gathering (Highland Games) is held in mid-August.

 Take a cruise on Loch Shiel onboard the M.V.
 Sileas departing from Glenfinnan or Acharacle from April to October.
 Special events include evening cruises and ceilidh cruises.
 Follow the signs from the road to the Glenfinnan House Hotel.
 To check sailing times, phone 01687 470322.
 Visit the Loch Shiel Cruises web site for further info.